paritytech/polkadot/roadmap/implementers-guide/src/node/disputes/dispute-distribution.md

 ### Reception & Spam Considerations

-Because we are not forwarding foreign statements, spam is not so much of an issue as in other subsystems.
+Because we are not forwarding foreign statements, spam is less of an issue in comparison to gossip based systems.
 Rate limiting should be implemented at the substrate level, see [#7750](https://github.com/paritytech/substrate/issues/7750).
 Still we should make sure that it is not possible via spamming to prevent a dispute concluding